 Are you able to design my kitchen and project manage it?

 Yes, we have extensive experience in kitchen design and will work with local companies to design the right kitchen for you and your space.
-Project managing a kitchen design is probably one of the more technical aspects of a house scheme as there are many trades to organise and elements to get right so please be aware it can be a long and disruptive process.
+Project managing a kitchen design is probably one of the more technical aspects of a house scheme as there are many trades to organise and elements to get right so please be aware it can be a long and disruptive process and this is reflected in the price.

-We can provide an estimate for the amount of hours the project will take and we will require a deposit before work is undertaken.
-The balance payment based on the hours worked will need to be paid before final design is presented.
+We will require a deposit before any work is undertaken and the balance payment will need to be paid before final design is presented.
 This enables us to protect our design work from being used and us not receiving full payment.

 For any site visits that are more than 20 miles away we charge 0.50p per mile.
 Time on site is charged at £50 an hour regardless of distance.